brainhubeu/react-carousel/docs/migrationGuide.md

 ### dots

-In v2 dots property has been removed.
-Please use [**dots component**](https://brainhubeu.github.io/react-carousel/docs/examples/dots) instead
+In v2, the dots property has been removed.
+Please use [**dots component**](https://brainhubeu.github.io/react-carousel/docs/examples/dots) instead.

 ### lazyLoad